JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_1997_Fall.md

 The new mission of The Spiritual Fellowship Journal will be to promote the discussion of theological, philosophical, and polity ideas associated with “An Appropriate Symbolism and Socioreligious Expression of the Fifth Epochal Revelation.”
 We will encourage a discussion of all aspects of this theme.

 We recognize that intellectuals, idealists, and free-lancers are uncomfortable with institutions.
 They have a constructive role to play in this discussion by keeping the “institution-oriented” thinking and planning spiritually sensitive and honest.
 We look forward to a lively and enriching discussion of the socioreligious potentials of the fifth epochal revelation.

-KENTON E. STEPHENS 1928 - 1997
+## Kenton E. Stephens 1928 - 1997

 We mark the death of yet another Forum member and distinguished servant of the Urantia revelation.